freysie/filter-ui/README.md

 ### Filter Search Field

-A filter search field is a search field with special appearance and added functionality.
+A filter search field is a search field with a special appearance and added functionality.

 **Note:** Vibrancy affects the appearance.